Using Cloudflare on DreamPress

 Additional setup

-It is highly recommended that you install the Proxy Cache Purge plugin on your DreamPress site.
-While Proxy Cache Purge is installed by default on all new DreamPress sites, if you migrate an existing WordPress site to DreamPress, the plugin files might be overwritten.
-You can install it yourself if your DreamPress site doesn’t have the plugin:
+While the Nginx Helper Plugin is installed by default on all new DreamPress sites, the plugin files might be overwritten if you migrate an existing WordPress site to DreamPress.
+However, you can always install it yourself if your DreamPress site doesn’t have the plugin.

 If you are noticing any strange caching or performance issues, the Cloudflare plugin, also available in the WordPress.org repository, can help optimize your site’s performance with Cloudflare.
 However, this plugin is not mandatory.